aptgetrekt/airplay-yt/README.md

 # airplay-yt

-Take a video URL (such as a YouTube link), pull it down in the highest quality **an Apple TV can play natively**, and stream it to an Apple TV on your local network over AirPlay.
+Take a video URL (such as a YouTube link) or a local file, pull it down in the highest quality **an Apple TV can play natively** (URL case only), and stream it to an Apple TV on your local network over AirPlay.

 The key choice in this project is that the download step already selects a codec the Apple TV decodes in hardware — **VP9 video with a fallback to